 Smart displays are flooding the market, with devices from Google, Lenovo and JBL to choose from.
-But if you’d rather have Alexa at your beck and call – or at the tip of your finger – you’ve got to choose from one of Amazon’s Echo Show range, which is now three-strong thanks to the new Echo Show 8.
+But if you’d rather have Alexa at your beck and call – or at the tip of your finger – you’ve got three Amazon Echo Show's to decide between, with the Echo Show 8 sitting in the middle of the range.

 Screen size: 8 inches